danielcinemre/danielcinemre/README.md

 - Know about my experiences and about my past education: [N/A (Future CV Link Here)](N/A (Future CV Link Here))

-- Fun fact: **I have lived in various countries such as, England, Türkiye and now Scotland!**
+- Fun fact: **I have lived in various countries such as, England, Türkiye and now Scotland, also having dual nationality, (British and Turkish)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">